SoftHu/tos_avg/Zh/Nyotengu.md

 Start -->1775163103296538[<b>Speaker 👉 Nyotengu:</b>
 \nFox ruin monsters are hardly a challenge, the real battle is cleaning up their remains.
 Is one good fight too much to ask?]
 Start -->1775163107154971[<b>Speaker 👉 Nyotengu:</b>
 \nNot now, Little Fox.
-Saturdays are for prayer--a warrior must also condition their spirit.]
+Saturdays are for prayer - a warrior must also condition their spirit.]
 Start -->1775164372485149[<b>Speaker 👉 Nyotengu:</b>
 \nDon't distract me while I'm on lookout.
 Oh, who am I kidding?
 Just once I wish to see warships out on the horizon.]
 Start -->1775164416326688[<b>Speaker 👉 Nyotengu:</b>